snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 <h3>3.2 Creating new targets configuration</h3>

-Storage targets configuration JSONs should be created using [`3-enrich/emr-etl-runner/config/convert_targets.rb`][convert-targets] script and placed into a single directory.
+Storage targets configuration JSONs can be generated from your existing `config.yml`, using the [`3-enrich/emr-etl-runner/config/convert_targets.rb`][convert-targets] script.
+These files should be stored in a folder, for example called `targets`, alongside your existing `enrichments` folder.

+When complete, your folder layout will look something like this:

+{% highlight bash %}
 snowplow_config
 ├── config.yml.tmpl
 ├── enrichments